Microgreens: Healthy and So Easy To Grow!

 The fastest crop comes from harvesting young sprouts.
 Because the seeds can harbor bacterial spores, look for sources that test their seeds for Salmonella, E. coli, and other pathogens.

 Sprouts grow without soil, and they don’t require any more light than you have in the kitchen.
-I used to grow mung beans (bean sprouts, photo, above) and broccoli sprouts in jars covered with a cloth, rinsed and drained a few times each day.
-Harvest sprouts soon after the root or stem emerges from the seed, with seed leaves beginning to unfold—literally, within a week.
+I grow mung beans (bean sprouts, photo, above) and broccoli sprouts (more often) in jars covered with a cloth, rinsed and drained a few times each day.
+Harvest sprouts soon after the root or stem emerges from the seed, with seed leaves beginning to unfold—literally, within a week or so.

 Unlike microgreens and shoots, harvested sprouts often contain some of the seed coats as well.
 They can be rinsed away with some effort.